-- (a) The Board of Trustees of the Hauppauge Public Library shall oversee the adoption, implementation of, and compliance with this Whistleblower Policy. - (b) The Director of the Hauppauge Public Library shall be responsible for administering the Whistleblower Policy, overseeing an investigation, and reporting to the Board of Trustees.
-Any reporting of actual or suspected illegal or fraudulent activity or actual or suspected violations of any adopted library policy shall be made in writing to the Director of the Hauppauge Public Library. - (c) With the exception of a person's report of his or her own violation, the reporter shall not be required to provide his or her name on a report.
-However, anonymous reports must include sufficient information, including but not limited to, the name of the person against whom the report is being made, the date of the incident, and a description of the incident, in order that an investigation can be conducted. - (d) If the investigation establishes that a violation of law, external regulation or Hauppauge Public Library policy has occurred, then the Director shall determine the appropriate action based upon law and Hauppauge Public Library policy and make a recommendation to the Board.
+- 1) The Board of Trustees of the Hauppauge Public Library shall oversee the adoption, implementation of, and compliance with this Whistleblower Policy. - 2) The Chief Executive Officer of the Hauppauge Public Library shall be responsible for administering the Whistleblower Policy, overseeing an investigation, and reporting to the Board of Trustees.
+Any reporting of actual or suspected illegal or fraudulent activity or actual or suspected violations of any adopted library policy shall be made in writing to the Chief Executive Officer of the Hauppauge Public Library. - 3) With the exception of a person's report of their own violation, the reporter shall not be required to provide their name on a report.
+However, anonymous reports must include sufficient information, including but not limited to, the name of the person against whom the report is being made, the date of the incident, and a description of the incident, in order that an investigation can be conducted. - 4) If the investigation establishes that a violation of law, external regulation or Hauppauge Public Library policy has occurred, then the Chief Executive Officer shall determine the appropriate action based upon law and Hauppauge Public Library policy and make a recommendation to the Board.
 Civil or criminal prosecution will be pursued when warranted.
-If the investigation establishes that no violation of law, external regulation or Hauppauge Public Library policy has occurred, then the Director shall report to the Board its findings and determination.
-The investigation is closed when the Director has deemed the investigation is complete and submitted a recommendation for a resolution and/or corrective action to the Board. - (e) The Director shall document the investigation and explain the rationale for any recommended resolution and/or corrective action.
+If the investigation establishes that no violation of law, external regulation or Hauppauge Public Library policy has occurred, then the Chief Executive Officer shall report to the Board its findings and determination.
+The investigation is closed when the Chief Executive Officer has deemed the investigation is complete and submitted a recommendation for a resolution and/or corrective action to the Board. - 5) The Chief Executive Officer shall document the investigation and explain the rationale for any recommended resolution and/or corrective action.
 All documentation relating to the investigation, including the resolution and/or corrective action taken shall remain in the Hauppauge Public Library's records.

-Section 6.
-Confidentiality.
+VI.
+Confidentiality

 All violations or suspected violations may be submitted on a confidential or anonymous basis.
 Reports will be kept confidential to the extent possible, consistent with the need to conduct an adequate investigation and prevent or correct suspected action(s).
-The Director shall disclose information relating to a report with those who have a need to know so that he or she can conduct an effective investigation and determine what action to take based on the results of any such investigation.
+The Chief Executive Officer shall disclose information relating to a report with those who have a need to know so that they can conduct an effective investigation and determine what action to take based on the results of any such investigation.
 In appropriate cases, the investigation documents will be shared with law enforcement personnel.
 Disclosure of reports to individuals not involved in the investigation shall be viewed as a serious disciplinary offense and may result in discipline, up to and including dismissal, termination or civil lawsuits.

-Section 7.
-Distribution.
+VII.
+Distribution

-- (a) The Director of the Hauppauge Public Library must promptly cause a copy of this policy, including any amendments to the policy, to be distributed to every person who is or becomes a trustee, director, officer, employee or volunteer of the Hauppauge Public Library. - (b) Every library trustee, director, officer, employee or volunteer who receives a copy of this policy or an amendment to the policy must acknowledge such receipt in writing.
+- 1) The Chief Executive Officer of the Hauppauge Public Library must promptly cause a copy of this policy, including any amendments to the policy, to be distributed to every person who is or becomes a trustee, Chief Executive Officer, officer, employee or volunteer of the Hauppauge Public Library. - 2) Every library trustee, Chief Executive Officer, officer, employee or volunteer who receives a copy of this policy or an amendment to the policy must acknowledge such receipt in writing.
 Such acknowledgments must be filed in the records of the Hauppauge Public Library.